solana-validators/solana-validator-guidebook/docs/validator-setup/validator-setup.md

 ### Gossip Protocol

 Gossip is a protocol used in the solana network to pass non critical messages between validators.
-To verify that your validator is running properly, you will want to make sure that it has registered itself with the gossip network.
+To verify that your validator is running properly, you should make sure that the validator has registered itself with the gossip network.

 In a new terminal window, connect to your server via ssh.
 Identify your validator pupkey: